collabnix/kubelabs/Autoscaler101/helpers.md

 ## Rollover strategy

 Now, let's talk about rollover strategies.
 When you perform deployments, likely because you want to deploy a new version of an application, you might have to do it in the middle of peak hours.
 However, you don't want your application going down or even having a performance hit, which means your deployment strategy should first create new pods that will replace the existing ones before the old pods are destroyed.
 Kubernetes already does this by default to a certain degree by allowing 25% of the max replicas to be created and 25% to be destroyed.
-However, if you only run about 2 replicas or if you want to strictly specify these values yourself, you can do so:
+However, if you only run about 2 replicas that means one of them will go down before the new one comes up, resulting in a performance degredation.
+So you might want to strictly specify these values yourself.
+You can do so with:

 ```yaml
 strategy: